-- Seventy-five percent (75%) of the land included in the application shall be either private land permanently restricted by deed restriction or conservation easement to clustered or unclustered rural densities, or other areas proposed for private and/or public ownership (e.g., parks, lakes, greenways, parkways, buffer zones, agricultural and silvicultural areas, recreational areas, preserved historic and/or cultural areas, preserved areas of biological significance), or areas to be purchased by the County's Green Belt Bank or other open space preservation organizations.
-The application shall identify the amount of acreage available for clustered rural density; said acreage shall be excluded from the seventy-five percent (75%) calculation. - A historic and archaeological resource study; - Preservation, mitigation and/or management of significant cultural, historic and archaeological sites, resources and landscapes; - Information regarding the location, density and intensity of proposed land uses for the first five years of the proposed project and projections for each subsequent five year time period until buildout;
+All DCS applications shall require that 75 percent of the land included in the application be either private land permanently restricted by deed restriction or conservation easement to clustered or unclustered rural densities, or other areas proposed for private and/or public ownership (e.g., parks, lakes, greenways, parkways, buffer zones, agricultural and silvicultural areas, recreational areas, preserved historic and/or cultural areas, preserved areas of biological significance), or areas to be purchased by the County's Green Belt Bank or other open space preservation organizations.
+The application shall identify the amount of acreage available for clustered rural density; said acreage shall be excluded from the seventy-five percent (75%) calculation.